NCBI-Hackathons/phenotypeXpression/README.md

 <img src="https://github.com/NCBI-Hackathons/phenotypeXpression/blob/master/docs/phenox_Psoriasis_dist_graph.png" width="600" align="middle"/>

 A pairwise distance graph showing the GDS datasets based on absoulte difference in number of genes per GDS is also produced.
 Based on the gene sets defined above.

+## Publication

+For more information on the function of PhenoX, please see our upcoming bioRxiv publication.

 ## Authors